-Trauma History: If the person indicates "yes" to any of the questions in this section, the completion of a more in-depth Trauma Assessment is required.
-The DMH Trauma Assessment or an alternate (DMH approved) evidenced-based trauma screener can be used for a more thorough trauma assessment.
+Trauma History: If the person indicates "yes" to any of the questions in this section, the completion of a more in-depth Trauma Assessment is required within 30 days of admission.
+The DMH Trauma History Questionnaire or an alternate (DMH approved) evidenced-based trauma screener can be used for a more thorough trauma assessment.